 There are harnesses that are specifically designed for this sport as they provide greater support across the entire back and it is also useful for a dog to understand the difference between a standard walking harness and the one that signifies running time.

 There are lots of varieties of Canicross harness out there.
 I often recommend joining a local group, there are many of them, to allow you both to try the sport out and often the groups will have sample kit for you to try out.
 This gives you a chance to see which style of running harness works best for your dog.
+The harness has different adjustment points and the

 7. Climbing/Hiking Harness